-*As politicians try to abolish or emasculate the police, hire private security for themselves with taxpayer money, encourage and support lawless mobs, refuse to enforce the law, and continue to try to disarm the law-abiding, it reminds us we’re on our own.
+*As politicians try to abolish or emasculate the police, hire private security for themselves with taxpayer money, wall off the Capital and surround it with troops, encourage and support lawless mobs, refuse to enforce the law, and continue to try to disarm the law-abiding, it reminds us we’re on our own.
 We always have been.

 *It is the very means by which an oppressed citizenry may force despots to respect the natural rights of honorable men and women.